Interfund Lending in Mutual Fund Families: Role in Liquidity Management

-Although the 1940 Act restricts interfund lending within a mutual fund family, families can apply for regulatory exemptions to participate in interfund lending.
-We find that the monitoring mechanisms and investment restrictions influence the family’s decision to apply for interfund lending.
-We document several benefits of interfund lending for the equity funds.
+The Investment Company Act of 1940 restricts interfund lending and borrowing within a mutual fund family, but families can apply for regulatory exemptions to participate in such transactions.
+We find that the monitoring mechanisms and investment restrictions influence the family’s decision to apply for the interfund lending programs.
+We document several benefits of such programs for equity funds.
 First, participating funds reduce cash holdings and increase investments in illiquid assets.
-Second, investors in participating funds exhibit less run-like behavior.
-Third, it helps mitigate asset fire sales for participating funds subsequent to extreme investor redemptions.
+Second, fund investors exhibit less run-like behavior.
+Third, it helps mitigate asset fire sales after extreme investor redemptions.
 Offsetting these benefits, money market funds in participating families experience investor outflows.

 JEL Classification: G28, G23, G32